nodejs/node/doc/api.markdown

 plan on sending a body.
 If you plan on streaming the body, perhaps set `Transfer-Encoding: chunked`.

 *NOTE*: the request is not complete.
 This method only sends the header of the request.
-One needs to call `request.close()` to finalize the request and retrieve the response.
+One needs to call `request.end()` to finalize the request and retrieve the response.
 (This sounds convoluted but it provides a chance for the user to stream a body to the server with `request.write()`.)

-### client.setSecure(format_type, ca_certs, crl_list, private_key, certificate)

-Enable TLS for the client connection, with the specified credentials.

-`format_type` currently has to be "X509_PEM", and each of the ca, crl, key and cert parameters are in the format of PEM strings, and optional.

-`ca_certs` is a string that holds a number of CA certificates for use in deciding the authenticity of the remote server. `private_key` is a PEM string of the unencrypted key for the client, which together with the certificate allows the client to authenticate itself to the server.

 ### http.ClientRequest